lyrixx/Silex-Kitchen-Edition/index.md

 What is it
 ----------

-This project is a sample or a bootstrap silex applications.
+This project is a sample or a bootstrap silex application.
 You can use it for your next php application.

 ### HTML / CSS / Javascripts are powered by: